 He aimed carefully and cut straight down.
 The stub, he saw immediately, was flat, without the angle in the middle where the down and up cuts never matched.
 It was perfect.
 The cut section fell straight down.

-The lopped wood had barely begun to drop when the part of the branch still attached to the tree, freed of the weight, rose up.
+The lopped wood had barely begun to drop when the part of the branch still attached to the tree, free of the weight of the lopped-off section, rose up.
 The ends of the ladder scraped against the bark as the branch lifted, leaving a pair of tracks.
 The ladder, with nothing but air under it now, fell forward toward the power line.